CarlsonCarlson/grahamBot/README.md

 A low PE ratio can justify a high P/B so, PE ratio x PB ratio should be less than or equal to 22.5

 ## Low priority
-create schema_df to explain each criterion make architecture diagram (UML) for README
+create schema_df to explain each criterion<br>
+make architecture diagram (UML) for README<br>
+write reports in html or csv to allow for line breaks and overall pretty formatting.<br>
+move everything from grahamBot project dir to top level grahamBot package<br>
+(make sure it still writes files to project)